Aromatherapy Essential Oil Safety Tips: What You Need to Know

 Skin reactions can show up as a rash, redness, burning, itching, or hives.

-What if you have eye, nose, or skin reaction to essential oils?
+What if you have an eye, nose, or skin reaction to essential oils?
 Get answers on the Tisserand Institute Essential Oils FIRST AID PROCEDURES page.

 3. Use with Care Around Kids, Pregnant and Breastfeeding Women, Vulnerable Adults, and Pets